GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The programs we use to conjure processes are like a sorcerer's spells.
-They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
+> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
+Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
 >
-> ~ *Hal Abelson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts